 Cognac’s Six Crus: A Comprehensive Look at its Different Sub Regions

-Back in the mid-19th century, a gentleman by the name of Henri Coquand was hired by the French government to survey the land of Cognac and figure out why different areas produced different Cognac’s.
-In 1860, with a professional taster traveling with him (yes, that was a real job), he was able to begin mapping out the entire area based on soil composition and topography.
-Winegrowers and distillers had long recognized the differences between areas of land before Coquand did this, but his research led to a decree in 1938 that divided the Cognac region into six different zones or growth areas, called crus.
-Each one of these areas produce different styles of eau-de-vie based off of the geographical differences between them.
-These six crus are named Grande Champagne, Petite Champagne, Borderies, Fins Bois, Bons Bois, and Bois Ordinaires.
+Back in the mid-19th century, the French government hired a gentleman named Henri Coquand to survey the land of Cognac and figure out why different areas produced distinct cognacs.
+In 1860, with a professional taster traveling alongside him (yes, that was a real job), he began mapping the entire region based on soil composition and topography.
+Winegrowers and distillers had long recognized the differences between areas of land, but Coquand’s research led the government to issue a decree in 1938 dividing the Cognac region into six zones, called crus.
+Each cru produces a different style of cognac, shaped by its unique geography.
+These six crus are Grande Champagne, Petite Champagne, Borderies, Fins Bois, Bons Bois, and Bois Ordinaires.

-You might have seen some of these names on a label of Cognac already.
-If a producer uses eaux-de-vie only from one single cru in a blend then it can state as much.
-It might look like this: Appellation Cognac Grande Champagne Controlée.
-That means everything in the blend is from the Grande Champagne cru.
-But what’s the difference between a Borderies and a Bon Bois Cognac?
-What flavors are typically found in an eau-de-vie coming from Petite Champagne?
-Below, each area is broken down to give you a better idea of what to look for when tasting Cognac from different crus.
+You may have seen some of these names on a Cognac label.
+If a producer uses cognac from only one cru in a blend, the label can specify it—for example: Appellation Cognac Grande Champagne Contrôlée.
+That indicates the blend contains only Grande Champagne cognac.
+But what sets a Borderies cognac apart from a Bons Bois?
+What flavors typically appear in a Petite Champagne eau-de-vie?
+Below, each area is broken down to help you recognize the characteristics of cognac from different crus.

 Map of the six crus in the Cognac AOC